saskeli/seed_finding/README.md

 ### With [Conda-build](https://docs.conda.io/projects/conda-build/)

 A conda package can be built with Conda-build as follows.
-The build script has been tested with conda-build 25.11.1.
+The build script has been tested with Conda-build 25.11.1.

 1. `cd conda`
 2. `./conda-build.sh`